microlei/apprill-iseq/README.md

 ```

 ## Step 1 make sure your files are in place
-By default, this workflow assumes your files are in your scratch project directory and that each sequencing run is under its own folder named Run#.
+By default, this workflow assumes your files are in your scratch project directory and that each sequencing run is under its own folder named Run# and each fastq.gz file named some 3 letter acronym_sample# (e.g. STT_1_junk_R1_001.fastq.gz).
 If this is not the case, you can edit the config file and the heading of the Snakefile to properly direct the workflow to your files.
 A helpful way to check your input values is to start python, load snakemake, and check what you're using for wildcards.

 ```
 python
 from snakemake.io import *